-- Deciding you are ready to make changes: although it is not always essential for an addict to be ready for change, a certain degree of self-determination to improve their quality of life, will go a long way to making the journey easier.
+- Deciding you are ready to make changes: although it is not always essential for an addict to be ready for change, a certain degree of self-determination to improve their quality of life will go a long way to making the journey easier.
 However, addiction counsellors are trained to help people re-frame the way they think about their addiction and so it is not always essential that the addict is ready for change.

-- Detox: you will need to go through a detox from alcohol, which needs to be managed under medical supervision, as the withdrawal symptoms can be life threatening
+- Detox: you will need to go through a detox from alcohol, which needs to be managed under medical supervision, as the withdrawal symptoms can be life-threatening

-- Identifying your own personal triggers: with the help of a counsellor, you will start to identify your triggers that have led you to drinking.
+- Identifying your own personal triggers: with the help of a counsellor, you will start to identify the triggers that have led you to drink.
 Addicts usually drink as a means of escape from difficult feelings that they are unable to cope with (see points 1 and 2 in the addiction cycle).
 An experienced professional will be able to help you identify these feelings and understand how to deal with them in other, more positive ways.

-- Ongoing support: the journey to lasting recovery is a long one and you will need a good support structure in place – people you can turn to when you might feel yourself challenged by your old patterns of behaviour.
+- Ongoing support: the journey to lasting recovery is a long one and you will need a good support structure in place – people you can turn to when you might feel challenged by your old patterns of behaviour.
 A rehabilitation programme will usually include ongoing support from a professional to help you achieve and maintain your sobriety.
-Friends and family can also be an invaluable resource to help you on your road to recovery.
+Friends and family can also be invaluable resources to help you on your road to recovery.